openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 As a decision-support tool, **se.plan** is intended to be used in combination with other information users may have that provides greater detail on planning areas and features of those areas that the tool might not adequately include.
 It offers users the option to replace its built-in data layers, which are based on publicly available global datasets, with users’ own customized layers (see :ref:`seplan-appendix-a` for a list of the tool’s built-in data layers and their sources).

 The following sections highlight key features of **se.plan**.

 Following the three steps below, the tool can be used to generate information on forest restoration potential.

 .. rst-class:: center

-Users start by:
+To generate maps and related information on restoration’s benefits, costs and risks for all suitable sites within the planning area:

-   1. selecting their geographical planning area;
+   1. Select your geographical planning area.

-   2. rating the relative importance of different restoration benefits from their perspective; and
+   2. Rate the relative importance of different restoration benefits from your perspective.

-   3. imposing constraints that limit restoration to only those sites they view as suitable, in view of ecological and socioeconomic risks.
+   3. Impose constraints that limit restoration to only those sites viewed as suitable (related to ecological and socioeconomic risks).

-**se.plan** then generates maps and related information on restoration’s benefits, costs and risks for all suitable sites within the planning area.

 In addition to reading this article, the SEPAL team encourages users to watch the following video: